 Cremation has been the main option for those seeking a more eco friendly burial, and those have become more efficient over the years.
 Of interest is the woodland burial movement, which started in the UK as a truly natural burial which also restores the native forest lands.
 Memorial Ecosystems has two locations which allow for woodland type burials in the US, in Georgia and South Carolina.
 These green burials involve placing the body back into the earth without the use of chemicals, concrete, and precious resources.
 In most cases the un-embalmed body is placed into a natural untreated wooden casket (a renewable wood such as pine) and lowered into the ground surrounded by forest.
 The body’s location is recorded by GPS and the ground above the body is restored with native plants and trees.
 With everything being biodegradable and natural, no artificial trace is left behind.
 This appeals to me in that the forest becomes your resting place, just as nature intended in the cycle of life.
 There are other ‘restoring’ options such as the idea behind Eternal Reefs, a unique an innovative technique of restoring coral reef habitat with the cremated remains of a loved one.
 Essentially an alternate way of scattering ones ashes, the body is cremated before it is mixed with concrete and submerged as a coral building substrate.

 Green Burials are gaining momentum, however they have a lot to overcome.
 There are many laws and restrictions when it comes to dealing with bodies, so if you do decide to go green, you need to make sure your plans are legal.
-The Green Burial Council and The Centre for Natural Burial has a lot of great information about what a green burial is, your options, and how to prepare for one.
+The Green Burial Council and Natural Death Centre (UK) has a lot of great information about what a green burial is, your options, and how to prepare for one.
 Imortuary is another great resource for finding funeral homes in your area to assist in preparations for a green funeral.
 The main theme they all cover is planning and preparation.
 Get involved well before you reach that point, vocalize your wishes to your family and friends so they know what you want, and then write them down.

 In some ways, the largest lasting impact on the environment could be your funeral and burial, with some research, planning and creativity, your body can be a gift to the earth.
 A pretty renewing thought, isn’t it?